3D Printing Cost Calculation Online

 More rare but not impossible are the sudden failures of the 3D printer which involve an extraordinary maintenance intervention with the replacement of the damaged parts.

 From the foregoing it is clear that to calculate the price of a 3D print, it is a question of carrying out a whole series of analytical operations based on the various evaluations that we have exposed to you.
-To do this obviously it is necessary to spend a certainly not negligible time for their elaboration.
+To do this it is obviously necessary to spend a considerable amount of time processing them.

-Our company, for example, in the case of printing relatively simple objects with PLA, that do not require the use of print media and other special precautions, apply very low prices, even starting at less than 5 Euros per hour, all included.
+Our company, for example, in the case of printing relatively simple objects with PLA, that do not require the use of print media and other special precautions, apply very low prices, even starting from less than 5 Euros per hour.

-However in order to do thecalculation of the cost of a 3D print, quickly and easily, we have published a simple and intuitive software tool that automatically creates a personalized online quote, immediately showing on the screen the approximate costs for printing the requested object.
+However, in order to be able to do something completely independently immediate quote for an Online 3D Print, quickly and easily, we have published a simple and intuitive software tool that automatically calculates a personalized online quote, immediately showing the approximate costs for printing the requested object on the screen.